 And if you pull the curtain back on that strategy, you see satan himself pulling the strings (1 Jn 1-3).

-Granted, you want to maintain your witness when it comes to dealing with the above mindset, but it is a toxic distraction that ultimately leads to death and for that reason, you want to roll up your sleeves and challenge those characters with chapters and verses and not just a chapter and a verse (Matt 7:15-23; 1 Tim 3:16-17).
+Granted, you want to maintain your witness when it comes to dealing with “progressives” who ultimately champion a distortion of Scripture and not an application of it.
+But it is a toxic distraction that ultimately leads to death and for that reason, you want to roll up your sleeves and challenge those individuals by asking them to quote chapters and verses and not just a chapter and a verse that is taken out of context (Matt 7:15-23; 1 Tim 3:16-17).